-Principals of CIGI will review client's accounts at least annually to determine if client's investment objectives were met.
-Reviews will also be determined based on the client's risk tolerance, net worth, net income and other various suitability factors.
+Principals of CIGI will review client's accounts at least annually to confirm that they remain suitably invested.
+Reviews will also be determined based on the client's risk tolerance, net worth, net income, and other various suitability factors.
 This review may be triggered by tax law changes, market changes, or market conditions.
 A more frequent review may also be initiated by a client inquiry due to personal changes.
 There is no minimum number of accounts assigned for the reviewer.
 CIGI provides performance reports to clients no less than annually but may be more frequent.
 In addition, clients receive custodial statements no less than quarterly from CIGI's clearing firm who serves as the custodian for CIGI's clients' accounts.